marcossantiago/kubernetes-workshop/02_real_app.md

-## A more realistic application
+## Beyond The Basics

 ---

-In this section you will:
+### In this section you will:

-*
+* Take a non trivial application to work with
-* Create a docker container image.
+* Create a Deployment configuration
+* Deploy the application on your cluster
-*
+* Scale the application
-*
+* Create a Service configuration
-* Interact with Pods remotely using kubectl.
+* Expose the application on your cluster

 ---

-### What is a Pod?

-* Collection of
-  * Application container(s)
-  * Storage
-  * Network
-* Unit of deployment
-* Unit of scaling
+**Architecture Diagram**

+gitrepo URL

 ---

+## Recap of resource hierarchy

 ---

-## Deployments

----

-### Creating and Managing Deployments
-In this section we will
-* Combine what we learned about Pods and Services
-* Create a deployment manifest
-* Scale our Deployment / ReplicaSet
-* Update our application (Rolling Update)

----
+### Pod
+A Pod is a group of one or more containers deployed and scheduled together.

 ### ReplicaSet
 A ReplicaSet ensures that a specified number of Pods are running at any given time.